lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 Namely the _fdb::serialization::serialize(FRepTree *, ostream&)_ receives a data factorization, FRepTRee\*, and a reference to an output stream and serializes both f-tree and representation into the stream.
 The counterpart function _fdb::serialization::deserialize(istream&)_ deserializes from the input stream and returns an FRepTRee\*.

-THe combined serialization is of the form:
+The combined serialization is of the form:
 <f-tree serialization size><f-tree serialization><factorization serialization size><factorization serialization>